-Enabling File Reputation and Analysis Services
+Enabling and Configuring File Reputation and Analysis Services

-- Acquire feature keys for the file reputation service and the file analysis service. - Meet the Requirements for Communication with File Reputation and Analysis Services, page 13-4.
+- Acquire feature keys for the file reputation service and the file analysis service. - Meet the Requirements for Communication with File Reputation and Analysis Services, page 13-4. - In order to display the full list of file types that can be analyzed, the appliance must be able to connect to the update servers configured in Configuring Upgrade and Service Update Settings, page 21-31.